Education opportunities for people with learning disabilities

 Learners with Special Educational Needs

-The service's Learners with Special Educational Needs program provides a wide selection of courses to cater for the diverse needs of people with learning difficulties and disabilities in the borough.
+The Hammersmith & Fulham Adult Learning and Skills service's Learners with Special Educational Needs program provides a wide selection of courses to cater for the diverse needs of people with learning difficulties and disabilities in the borough.
 Their provision aims to support learners into work, supported employment and/or to have an active life in the community.

 The Camden Society

-The Camden Society can offer vocational training in catering and other areas for people with learnings disabilities and physical disabilities in London, and as well as various other training and education opportunities.
+The Camden Society can offer vocational training in catering and other areas for people with physical and learning disabilities in London, as well as various other training and education opportunities.